The A2 Language Test (CIPLE) for Portuguese Citizenship

 You can see a full list of European Portuguese Courses & Textbooks here.

-The courses at Segunda Vida are exclusively available to individuals residing in Portugal, meaning that live abroad are not eligible to enroll.
-The cost for participating in these online courses is set at €450.
-Each course spans a duration of 45 days, with classes being conducted online both in the afternoon (3-7pm) and evening (6-10pm) from Monday to Friday.
-These sessions are available throughout most of the year, encompassing the summer months as well.
+These courses are exclusively available to individuals residing in Portugal, meaning that live abroad are not eligible to enrol.
 Upon successful completion of the course, participants are awarded a certificate which then qualifies them to apply for citizenship.

 How Hard is the A2 Level?

 Joel Rendall co-runs Practice Portuguese, one of the largest and most popular websites for learning European Portuguese.
 He says that students typically take anywhere from a few months to a few years to reach an A2-level of Portuguese, but that it depends on a number of factors.
-These factors include the number of hours spent learning each day, focusing on the right material according to your individual goals, personality and learning style, and how truly motivated that person is to learn the language.

-Another point worth noting is that you only need to get 55% or higher in order to pass.
+On the bright side, it is worth noting is that you only need to get 55% or higher in order to pass.
 If it still sounds hard, remember this: Germany, France, and the UK all require a B1-level of their respective languages which would mean an extra 150-200 hours of extra learning.

 Suddenly, Portugal’s language requirement doesn’t sound so bad.